Computational Physics

 Important Notes

-- Any student who, because of a disability may require special arrangements
+Any student who, because of a disability, may

-as possible to make any necessary accommodations.
-Student should present
+as soon as possible to make any necessary

 - The faculty is strongly committed to upholding standards of academic